Portrait of Ludwig von Mises

 Accomplishments

-• 01Published 'The Theory of Money and Credit' (1912), integrating marginal utility theory into monetary economics.
+• 01Published 'The Theory of Money and Credit' (1912), developing the 'regression theorem' to explain the origin of money's value and integrating monetary theory into general value theory.

 Lessons for Operators